Brenndoerfer/terminology.me/content/terms/fixed-income.md

 draft: false
 ---

-Fixed Income is an investing approach focused on the preservation of capital and income.
-It usually entails investments into bonds (government and corporate), certificate deposits, and money market funds.
-Goal is to achieve steady income while minimizing risk compared to equities.
+Fixed Income is an investing approach (or any type of investment) focused on the preservation of capital and income.
+It usually entails investments into government and corporate bonds, certificate deposits (CD), and money market funds.
+Goal is to achieve steady income while minimizing risk compared to equity investments.

 ## Benefits of fixed income